thecatfix/thecatfix.github.io/_posts/2024-07-22-Setting Up Safe Sender List In Outlook.md

 ---
 layout: post
-title: "Adding a sender to the safe senders list in Outlook for Office 365"
+title: 'Adding a sender to the safe senders list in Outlook for Office 365'
-date: 2024-07-22
+date: '2024-07-22 00:00:00 -0500'
 ---

+# Safe Sender List In Outlook

-# To add a sender to the safe senders list in Outlook for Office 365, you can follow these steps:
+## To add a sender to the safe senders list in Outlook for Office 365, you can follow these steps:

 ## Using Outlook on the Web

 1. Open Outlook on the Web: Go to [Outlook on the Web](https://outlook.office.com) and sign in with your Office 365 credentials.
 2. Go to Settings: Click on the gear icon (⚙️) in the upper-right corner to open the Settings menu.
 3. View All Outlook Settings: At the bottom of the Settings pane, click on "View all Outlook settings."